 You will need to abide by our Code of Conduct.
 In particular, Democracy Club is a non-partisan organisation, so our board members can not also be actively involved in politics.

 Your term of office is three years, and we would hope that you were able to commit for at least that period of time.

 How to apply

-If this sounds like you and you’d like to be considered as a non-executive director of Democracy Club, then please email Olly with a brief outline of why you think you would make a suitable candidate (max 500 words).
-The closing date is 31 October 2021, and after that date we will select candidates who both meet the criteria and also ensure there is a good mix of expertise and representation on the board.
+If this sounds like you and you’d like to be considered as a non-executive director of Democracy Club, then please email Mevan with a brief outline of why you think you would make a suitable candidate (max 500 words).
+Applications will be looked at on a rolling basis.

-You are welcome to get in touch too if you’ve got any questions or want an informal chat; either use the same email address or contact me on Twitter @ollybenson.
+You are welcome to get in touch too if you’ve got any questions or want an informal chat; either use the same email address or contact her on Twitter.